From the airport to the city centre Copenhagen

 More than 87 sites and monuments are included in the package.
 To buy online, click on www.copenhagencard.dk

-Good news: the metro has expanded.
+Good news, the metro has expanded.
 Since September 2019, the Cityringen - colloquially known as the Ring or M3 - serves 17 stations around the city center.
-The M4 line, which runs through the new Nordhavn eco-district, will be extended to Sydhavn by the end of 2024.
+The M4 line, which runs through the new Nordhavn eco-district, will be extended to Sydhavn at the end of 2024.
 It links Orientkaj to Ny Ellebjerg.
 As a result of these network improvements, bus routes will be completely overhauled.
 So watch out for changes in line numbers and stops.

 For all traffic information, visit www.intl.m.dk.
 To plan your route, visit www.rejseplanen.dk